Clothes iron: History and development

 In the industrialized world, these designs have been superseded by the electric iron, which uses resistive heating from an electric current.
 The hot plate, called the sole plate, is made of aluminium or stainless steel polished to be as smooth as possible; it is sometimes coated with a low-friction heat-resistant plastic to reduce friction below that of the metal plate.
 The heating element is controlled by a thermostat that switches the current on and off to maintain the selected temperature.
 The invention of the resistively heated electric iron is credited to Henry W. Seeley of New York City in 1882.
 In the same year an iron heated by a carbon arc was introduced in France, but was too dangerous to be successful.
 The early electric irons had no easy way to control their temperature, and the first thermostatically controlled electric iron appeared in the 1920s.
-Later, steam was used to iron clothing.
-Credit for the invention of the steam iron goes to Thomas Sears.
 The first commercially available electric steam iron was introduced in 1926 by a New York drying and cleaning company, Eldec, but was not a commercial success.
 The patent for an electric steam iron and dampener was issued to Max Skolnik of Chicago in 1934.
 In 1938, Skolnik granted the Steam-O-Matic Corporation of New York the exclusive right to manufacture steam-electric irons.
 This was the first steam iron to achieve any degree of popularity, and led the way to more widespread use of the electric steam iron during the 1940s and 1950s.